marcelloaborges/AI/ML Python/Prototypical_NN/README.md

 Thanks to [mpatacchiola](https://github.com/mpatacchiola) for sharing those useful links and for this explanation: https://www.youtube.com/watch?v=rHGPfl0pvLY&ab_channel=MassimilianoPatacchiola

-It helped me a lot in understanding the idea about the prototypical's working process.
+It helped me a lot on the process of understanding the idea about the prototypical's working process.

 ### Observations:
 - To run the project just execute the <b>main.py</b> file.
 - The database is the famous "omniglot".
 I've changed the structure inside the repository to a format that was easier for me to work on.
 The "data.zip" file has the structure that I used within this project.
+Unzip the file before executing the project.

 ### Requeriments:
 - numpy: 1.17.4